 - Academic service-learning must have a reflective component

-Inside/Out Prison Exchange: Dr. Judith Ryder - Sociology 2010
+Inside/Out Prison Exchange (SOC 2010) with Dr. Judith Ryder

-Dr. Judith Ryder has helped to create a dynamic partnership between SJU and Rikers Island Jail with a course that brings our “outside” students together with those “inside” in order to gain a deep understanding of crime, justice and social inequality.
-This AS-L project promotes the dignity and worth of all people, especially the poor and marginalized, which is at the heart of our SJU Mission.
-During the spring semester as part of the AS-L component of the course the students published a newspaper intended to build bridges from the inside out.
+Dr. Judith Ryder has helped to create a dynamic partnership between SJU and Queensboro State Prison with a course that brings our “outside” students together with those “inside” in order to gain a deep understanding of crime, justice and social inequality.
+This Academic Service-Learning (AS-L) project promotes the dignity and worth of all people, especially the poor and marginalized, which is at the heart of our SJU Mission.
+During the spring semester as part of the AS-L component of the course the students learned to build bridges from the inside out.

 Watch the Video Below to Learn More About AS-L at SJU